node-drop/nodedrop/backend/src/nodes/Code/README.md

 ## Features

-- **JavaScript Execution**: Execute JavaScript code in a secure VM sandbox using vm2
+- **JavaScript Execution**: Execute JavaScript code in a secure VM sandbox using BunVMService
 - **Python Execution**: Execute Python code using Python 3
 - **Enhanced Code Editor**: Custom code editor with line numbers, syntax-aware indentation, and auto-completion
 - **Secure Sandboxing**: JavaScript code runs in an isolated environment with limited access